 Once that pager is clipped on, he's totally committed to a response.
-It might signal at any time, anywhere.
+It might signal at any time, anywhere, ample, if a similar emergency arose at the refinery.

 "When that pager goes off - and it's quite loud - it gets my